soluzka/youtube-downloader/README.md

 # youtube-downloader
 downloads youtube videos

-# get node.js and python and C# and the dev kit then pip install and npm i youtube-dl-exec and python download_youtube.py and pip install pytube and pip install yt-dlp
+# get node.js and python and C# and the dev kit then pip install and npm i youtube-dl-exec and python download_youtube.py and pip install pytube and pip install yt-dlp and npm install binary-version-check
 visual studio code and it will work like a charm add your email and username to setup.py

 # Locate this section in cipher.py